marjukalvy/Marzvfx/README.md

 ## Step 3

-Modified the data.sql script to use the new urls for product images and replace all of the product photo urls with a mitten dummy photo.
+Modified the data.sql script to use the new urls for product images and replaced all of the product photo urls with a mitten dummy photo.